helium/HIP/0072-secure-concentrators.md

 ## Motivation

 Today's Helium Hotspots have a large security flaw.
 Anyone can modify the software running on a Hotspot and generate fake LoRa packets.
 This is a big problem because PoC rewards are based on these packets.
-The new Secure Concentrator Card solves this problem by digitally signing packets in hardware.
-Secure Concentrators make it _prohibitively_ difficult to game the PoC system by also utilizing tamper-resistant design elements (routed traces, hard cured potting material, etc).
+The new Secure Concentrator Card solves this problem by digitally signing packets in hardware making it  _prohibitively_ difficult to generate fake data.

+Also, Secure Concentrators will provide the Helium PoC Oracles data about the local area in which they are deployed.
+The trustworthy data can be used to build the next generation of gaming detection AI and improved PoC algorithms.
 The end result is a more secure Physical Root of Trust for the Helium IoT system and fair PoC earnings for all.

 This HIP defines general hardware requirements for a Secure Concentrator and provides an example open-source implementation.
 The proposed requirements allow existing Helium Hotspots to be upgradable to Secure Hotspots simply by swapping out existing concentrator cards with a new secure card.
 In addition, SCC would enable the DIY community to build their own hotspot hardware capable of earning PoC rewards, greatly increasing the diversity and proliferation of Hotspots.